GenomicsAotearoa/metagenomics_summer_school/docs/index.md

-!!! desktop-download-24 "testing new admonition"
+!!! magnifying-glass "testing new admonition"

+    testing new admonition